-The three main characters, a hero from the Northern Song Dynasty (960 — 1127) who later became a minister of the Liao Dynasty (907 — 1125), a royal prince of Dali Kingdom (937 — 1253), a monk that later married a princess of Western Xia Dynasty (1038 — 1127), became sincere friends after a series of encounters and fights side by side.
+The three main characters, a hero from the Northern Song Dynasty (960 — 1127) who later became a minister of the Liao Dynasty (907 — 1125), a royal prince of the Dali Kingdom (937 — 1253), and a monk that later married a princess of Western Xia Dynasty (1038 — 1127), became sincere friends after a series of encounters and fights side by side.

 They tried their best to fight against and conquer their inner struggles, whether to serve the kingdom he loves or genetically belongs to, to pursue dreams or to take responsibility, to stick to rules, or to love.